con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > lag na rdo rje khyod legs so/ /

 Of Mañjuśrī's wisdom embodiment—
-Chanting which purifies and quells evil—
+Chanting which purifies and quells all evil—
 That is most excellent, Vajradhara;
 Most excellent of you, Vajrapāṇi!
 (21)